pjhul/auth0-web-extension/README.md

 ## Caveats

-1. This currently only works with callback URLs of the form `chrome-extension://...`, but this limitation will be removed within the next couple days
-2. We don't yet support refresh tokens, but again this should be coming soon.
+1. We don't yet support refresh tokens, but again this should be coming soon.
-3. This package is not on npm yet, but after some of these other caveats are fixed I'll make it available.
+2. This package is not on npm yet, but after some of these other caveats are fixed I'll make it available.

 ## Support + Feedback